bentsherman/nf-boost/README.md

 **`thenMany( emits: <emits>, opts )`**

-The `then` operator is a generic operator that can be used to implement (nearly) any operator you can imagine.
+The `then` operator is a generic operator that can be used to implement nearly <span>*</span> any operator you can imagine.

 It accepts any of three event handlers: `onNext`, `onComplete`, and `onError` (similar to `subscribe`).
 However, each event handler has access to two methods: `emit()` to emit items to an output channel, and `done()` to ignore any remaining source items.

-*NOTE: multiple input channels are not currently supported*

 Available options: